OrdnaH/Surfs-Up/README.md

 ## Climate Analysis and Exploration

-* Use the [hawaii.sqlite](Resources/hawaii.sqlite) file to begin the climate analysis and data exploration.
+* Use the [hawaii.sqlite](Resources/hawaii.sqlite) database file to begin the climate analysis and data exploration.

 * Choose a start date and end date for your trip.
 Make sure that your vacation range is approximately 3-15 days total.